wkhere/stackless/Doc/howto/functional.rst

     [upper(s) for s in ['sentence', 'fragment']] => ['SENTENCE', 'FRAGMENT']

 As shown above, you can achieve the same effect with a list comprehension.
-The ``itertools.imap()`` function does the same thing but can handle infinite iterators; it'll be discussed in the section on the ``itertools`` module.
+The :func:`itertools.imap` function does the same thing but can handle infinite iterators; it'll be discussed later, in the section on the :mod:`itertools` module.

 ``filter(predicate, iter)`` returns a list that contains all the sequence elements that meet a certain condition, and is similarly duplicated by list comprehensions.
-A **predicate** is a function that returns the truth value of some condition; for use with ``filter()``, the predicate must take a single value.
+A **predicate** is a function that returns the truth value of some condition; for use with :func:`filter`, the predicate must take a single value.

 ::